GivEnergy Review: Batteries, Inverters & Cloud App

 GivEnergy Cloud vs competitors

 GivEnergy Cloud is generally rated ahead of Huawei’s FusionSolar app and Tesla’s app for day-to-day usability.
-Key advantages include more granular scheduling controls, direct Octopus tariff integration without third-party tools, and the open API.
-The Tesla app is simpler but offers less manual control.
-FusionSolar has improved significantly but still lacks native smart tariff automation.
+What it does better: more granular scheduling controls, direct Octopus tariff integration without third-party tools, and an open API that hobbyists have built Home Assistant integrations on top of.
+The Tesla app is simpler but offers less manual control; FusionSolar has improved but still lacks native smart tariff automation.

 GivEnergy systems are competitively priced in the UK market.
 The All-in-One units offer the best value as they combine the inverter and battery, reducing installation time and cost.
 Prices below are estimates for fully installed systems in 2026, including VAT.